Jameer Nelson Jr.: Calgary Surge (2025)

 On April 22, 2025, Nelson signed a one year contract with the Calgary Surge of the Canadian Elite Basketball League.
-On June 30, 2025, Nelson departed the Surge to join the San Antonio Spurs for the 2025 NBA Summer League.
-In 5 games with the Spurs, Nelson averaged 6.2 points, 1.4 rebounds, 2.2 assists and 13.5 minutes.
-On July 25, 2025, Nelson returned to the Calgary Surge.
-On July 27, 2025, Nelson set a new Canadian Elite Basketball League record for most steals in a single regular season with 45, surpassing Lloyd Pandi who had 44 with the Ottawa BlackJacks in 2024.

-On August 16, 2025, Nelson scored a CEBL playoff record 39 points in a 105-103 win over the Vancouver Bandits in the West Semifinal. the 39 points was also a Surge single game record.

-On August 21, 2025, Nelson was named 2025 Defensive Player of the Year in the CEBL.
+On June 30, Nelson departed the Surge to join the San Antonio Spurs for the 2025 NBA Summer League.
+In five games with the Spurs, Nelson averaged 6.2 points, 1.4 rebounds, 2.2 assists, and 13.5 minutes.
+On July 25, Nelson returned to the Surge; two days later, Nelson set a new Canadian Elite Basketball League record for most steals in a single regular season with 45, surpassing Lloyd Pandi who had 44 with the Ottawa BlackJacks in 2024.
+On August 16, Nelson scored a CEBL playoff record 39 points in a 105–103 win over the Vancouver Bandits in the West Semifinal. the 39 points was also a Surge single game record.
+On August 21, Nelson was named 2025 Defensive Player of the Year in the CEBL.

+Stockton Kings (2025–2026)

+On September 22, 2025, Nelson's player rights were traded to the Stockton Kings in exchange for a first-round pick in the 2026 NBA G League draft.
+On March 27, 2026, Nelson recorded a career-high 45 points and seven rebounds (including eight three-pointers made) in a 120–112 loss to the San Diego Clippers.

+Beijing Royal Fighters (2026)

+On January 2, 2026, Nelson joined Beijing Royal Fighters of the Chinese Basketball Association.

+Osos de Manatí (2026–present)

+On May 19, 2026, Nelson joined the Osos de Manatí.
+On June 6, Nelson had his best game of the season against the Cangrejeros de Santurce, recording 39 points, eight rebounds, and eight assists in a 95–93 victory.

+Philadelphia 76ers (2026–present)

+On September 1, 2026, Nelson signed with the Philadelphia 76ers.